AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ## Implementation {#sec:norm-implementation}

-We denote the model for normalization with capital "N" superscript.
+We denote the model for normalization with `ᴺ` superscripts.
 The implementation follows a similar shape as the standard model.
 The key difference - from which others follow - is in the interpretation of functions:

 ~~~{.agda}
     -- Normalization.agda